tessalt/coffeescriptbook/book.md

 If you're going it alone, there is a great and growing community behind Framer, primarily congregating on the [Facebook page](https://www.facebook.com/groups/framerjs/), where people share tips and resources and ask and answer questions.

 For more programming-related questions, any developer will tell you that [Stack Overflow](http://stackoverflow.com/) is one of the most valuable resources out there.
 Checkout the #CoffeeScript tag to see if your question has been asked before, or ask a new question.
 You'll probably get an answer quickly, especially if your question is specific, clear, and includes a code example.

+When you're Googling around for answers to your questions, seek out answers from reputable sources like the [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/JavaScript).